June 2015 Turkish general election: Results

 Results for other smaller parties also came as a surprise, especially to the Felicity Party (SP).
 Although the SP had not been projected to pass the 10% threshold in opinion polls, it was still expected to reach 4–5% of the vote, with support mainly coming from more religious AKP supporters.
 Furthermore, the SP had entered the election in an alliance with the Great Union Party (BBP).
 These two parties, which ran separately in 2011, won a combined 2% of the vote in the last election (1.27% and 0.75% respectively).
 Coming fifth with 2.1% of the vote, the Alliance only managed to increase their vote share by 0.1%.
 Other parties that had been shown to potentially command significant support was the Patriotic Party polling at around 3%, the Independent Turkey Party, which leader Haydar Baş claimed was polling at around 11% and the Anatolia Party, which at one point was shown to be polling at around 8%.
 None of these parties managed to gain a significant share of the vote, ending up with 0.35%, 0.21% and 0.06% respectively.

 This election was the first since 1995 in which no independent candidates were elected, mostly because the HDP decided to take the risk of running as a party.
-Former footballer and AKP MP Hakan Şükür, who resigned from his party following the 2013 government corruption scandal, came the closest to being elected with around 32,000 votes, running in İstanbul's 3rd electoral district.
+Former footballer and AKP MP Hakan Şükür, who resigned from his party following the 2013 government corruption scandal, came the closest to being elected with around 32,000 votes, running in Istanbul's 3rd electoral district.
 Osman Pamukoğlu, the leader of the Rights and Equality Party, ran as an independent to bypass the election threshold and won around 15,000 votes, submitting a complaint to the Electoral Council over the results.